Cao Lau, the Legendary Noodles of Hoi An in Central Vietnam

 Anantara Hoi An

-This story appeared in the March 2015 issue of Feast, an Australian food magazine by SBS to which we contributed on everything from Bangkok’s off the beaten track floating markets to Vietnamese fish sauce.
-The April 2015 issue was the last.
-No other publication covered in such depth Australia’s rich culinary culture; its many ‘ethnic’ communities and their cuisines, traditions, recipes, and the multicultural suburbs that are their homes; and the small family-owned neighbourhood restaurants that other publications ignore.
-Click here to order back issues.
+A version of this story originally appeared in the March 2015 issue of Feast, an Australian food magazine by SBS to which we contributed on everything from Bangkok’s off the beaten track floating markets to Vietnamese fish sauce.
+Sadly, the April 2015 issue was the last.

 Vietnam Visa on Arrival